kkauder/eic.github.io/_posts/2020-06-15-software-news.md

 But for extended cases, reconstruction or extension of eJana users can write their own plugins.
 Assuming that the most convenient workflow for users is to keep their analysis in their own separate repositories, we added examples of standalone plugins, which work completely independently of eJana location, so no modification of the central repository is needed.
-The [gallery of standalone plugins with examples is here](https://gitlab.com/eic/escalate/plugins) and will be expanding.
+The [standalone plugins examples are here](https://gitlab.com/eic/escalate/plugins) and will be expanding.

 It is also possible to use pyjano to generate new plugins on fly.
 Newly generated plugins instanly work with command line, python or in Jupyter.